clever as a fox, write for the world

 Forbes, Bruce David.
 Christmas: A Candid History.
 University of California Press, 2007.

-Canned Pumpkin is NOT Canned Squash: It’s Called Science
+Canned Pumpkin is NOT Canned Squash: The Science

-Every year, some writer thinks there is a pumpkin-conspiracy and publishes something like this corny article in Mental Floss: "Canned Pumpkin Isn't Actually Canned Pumpkin."
+Every year, someone thinks there is a pumpkin-conspiracy - like this article from Mental Floss entitled "Canned Pumpkin Isn't Actually Canned Pumpkin."

 Did you know that the classic orange pumpkin and the zucchini...are the same plant?
 They're both members of the species Cucurbita pepo!